reakaleek/docs-builder/docs/source/index.md

----
-title: Welcome to Elastic Docs v3
+# Welcome to Elastic Docs v3
----

 Elastic Docs V3 is our next-generation documentation platform designed to improve the experience of learning, using, and contributing to Elastic products.
 Built on a foundation of modern authoring tools and scalable infrastructure, V3 offers faster builds, streamlined versioning, and enhanced navigation to guide users through Elastic’s complex ecosystem.